ABOUT ME

 These disorders included: personality disorders, psychotic disorders, mood and anxiety disorders, addictions and sexual disorders.
 During my internship, I have practiced and mastered a range of therapeutic modalities, including Psychodynamic Psychotherapy, Existential Psychotherapy, Gestalt Therapy and Dialectical Behavioural Therapy.

 After completing my internship, I commenced with my Community Service year at Kgoši Mampuru II Central and Atteridgeville Correctional Centres.
-During this year, I continued honing my skills in providing therapy to offenders as part of their rehabilitation programmes.
-I also performed Forensic risk assessments on selected offenders as part of their rehabilitation to determine eligibility for parole.
+There I provided therapy to offenders as part of their rehabilitation programmes and administered forensic risk assessments on selected offenders to determine eligibility for parole.
 For professional development, I completed courses in Ericksonian Hypnosis and Ego State Therapy.

 Qualifications